 Some posts contain compensated links.
 Please read this disclaimer for more info.

-2020 Guide To The Best 7 Ski Resorts In Serbia
+Best 7 Ski Resorts In Serbia For 2021

 Serbia is a country that few think of when it comes to ski resorts, but that’s a mistake!

-This is a country that experiences snow from around December onwards, and is a magical place to enjoy a little shoop-shoop through the mountains!
+This country experiences snow from around December onwards and is a magical place to enjoy a little shoop-shoop through the mountains!